Chad of Mercia

-Chad (Note: Ceadda) (died 2 March 672) was a prominent 7th-century Anglo-Saxon monk.
+Chad (Ceadda; died 2 March 672) was a prominent 7th-century Anglo-Saxon monk.
 He was an abbot, Bishop of the Northumbrians and then Bishop of the Mercians and Lindsey People.
 After his death he was known as a saint.

 He was the brother of Bishop Cedd, also a saint.
 He features strongly in the work of Bede and is credited, together with Bishop Wilfrid of Ripon, with introducing Christianity to the Mercian kingdom.